yuyanQ/MacOS-installer-.run-fichier/README.md

     ```
     killall Dock
     ```
-6.Check if the icon is displayed.
+6. Check if the icon is displayed.
 After completing the above steps, you should be able to see the icon of your application in Launchpad.